Adarshmbccet/moodchanger/README.md

 ### Team Members
-- Team Lead: Adarsh Vijayakumar - mar baselious christian college of engineering and technology
+- : Adarsh Vijayakumar - mar baselious christian college of engineering and technology

 ### Project Description
-a useless project where youtube song plays opposite to the mood of the user
+It is a very simple project of detecting our mood through a site accesing our face using our camera and play a random music from youtube that opposite to detected mood

 ### The Problem (that doesn't exist)
-mood change
+to detect our current mood

 ### The Solution (that nobody asked for)
-hear music and change mood completely
+detect our mood through a site and play a random music from youtube that opposite to detected mood.

 ## Technical Details
 ### Technologies/Components Used